-Did your dog just eat Oreo cookies from your pantry or table?
-Dogs are often caught eating things that they shouldn’t and food intended for human consumption is one of the most commonly reported stolen items.
+Do you know what to do if your dog ate Oreos?
+It can be a fairly easy treat for them to snag from your pantry or table.
+Dogs are often caught eating things that they shouldn’t, and food intended for human consumption is one of the most commonly reported stolen items.
 Some owners may unintentionally be putting their pets at risk by feeding them human food items.
 Oreo cookies are just one of those things.
 While they may not be as dangerous as grapes, or onions, they can still pose a direct threat to the health of your canine companion.

 Many owners may wonder why dogs are attracted to eating things they shouldn’t.
 Dogs have an incredible sense of smell and can often sniff out a tasty treat from afar.
 Others may come across human food through chewing packages or containers.
 Oreos smell great, and their high sugar content means dogs are likely to be attracted to them.

 It is important to ensure that food not intended for your dog is placed away in a secure location.
 This means ensuring that fridges and trash cans are secure and tamper-proof to protect scavenging dogs.
 But on the off chance your pup gets into the Oreo container, what should you do?
 Read on to find out.

 No, you should not allow dogs to eat Oreos purposely.
 Chocolate is toxic to dogs and therefore they should not eat Oreos, even though they only contain a small amount.
 Oreos also contain a lot of sugar and fat and offer no nutritional value.
 Feeding your pup Oreos may make them sick, and they will also be more likely to suffer from obesity and diabetes.